 Three Bean Salad is good, but four bean salad is even better!
 This flavorful, cold, protein, fiber filled vegetarian salad recipe is perfect for potlucks!

-If found this easy salad recipe to be very similar in taste to my Marinated Tomato Cucumber Salad.
-But, instead of the tomatoes there are three, errrr I mean four, types of beans.
+- If found this easy salad recipe to be very similar in taste to my Marinated Tomato Cucumber Salad.
+But, instead of the tomatoes there are four types of beans.

 All in all, this salad was completely satisfying and I found myself coming back for more.